neoncortex/bashed/README.md

 - edithi: display text;
 - editimg: display images;
 - editpresent: display file contents;
-- editregion: used to separate a region of the text and write it in $editreadlines;
+- editregion: used internally to separate regions of the text;
 - editsyntax: set the syntax to be used;